There are hundreds of tenant screening services

 A tenant screening company has costs associated with accessing the different databases they use to compile your reports.
 The cost between a statewide eviction search and a national eviction search is pennies more.

-However, some screening services use that as an opportunity to make more money.
-If you see tenant screening packages being split up by statewide and nationwide searches I’d question the integrity of that service unless the difference between packages is only an added dollar.
+However, some screening services use that as an opportunity to make substantially more money.
+If you see tenant screening packages being split up by statewide and nationwide searches we’d question the integrity of that service unless the difference between packages is only an added dollar.

-Many times I see they’ll charge $10 more to add nationwide searches which is a markup of 50-100x depending on the search.
+Many times we see they’ll charge $10 more to add nationwide searches which is a markup of 50-100x depending on the search.

-The first two red flags (in my opinion) deal with the integrity of the service.
+The first two red flags (in our opinion) deal with the integrity of the service.

-If you don’t see eviction history or you see it being split up by statewide/nationwide, you’re most likely dealing with a service that is either trying to maximize their upsell profits or doesn’t even understand how important eviction data is.
+If you don’t see eviction history or you see it being split up by statewide/nationwide, you may want to continue looking.

 At the risk of sounding redundant, our third red flag goes back to instant vs. hand-compiled background reports.